2025 NCAA Division I FCS football season

-The 2025 NCAA Division I FCS football season, part of college football in the United States, is organized by the National Collegiate Athletic Association (NCAA) at the Division I Football Championship Subdivision (FCS) level.
-The regular season began on August 23 and will end in November.
-The postseason will begin on November 29 and end on January 5, 2026 with the 2026 NCAA Division I Football Championship Game at FirstBank Stadium in Nashville, Tennessee.
+The 2025 NCAA Division I FCS football season, part of college football in the United States, was organized by the National Collegiate Athletic Association (NCAA) at the Division I Football Championship Subdivision (FCS) level.
+The regular season began on August 23 and ended in November, with the exception of the SWAC Football Championship Game in early December.
+The postseason began on November 29 and ended on January 5, 2026, with the 2026 NCAA Division I Football Championship Game at FirstBank Stadium in Nashville, Tennessee.

-Due to the structure of the calendar in 2025, FCS teams are allowed to play 12 regular-season games instead of the usual 11.
+Due to the structure of the calendar in 2025, FCS teams were allowed to play 12 regular-season games instead of the usual 11.
+This was the last season before the permanent expansion to a 12-game regular season (see "Notable headlines" below).

 Conference changes and new programs

-Two schools are playing their first FCS seasons in 2025—one transitioning from NCAA Division II, and the other playing its first season of varsity football.
+Two schools played their first FCS seasons in 2025—one transitioning from NCAA Division II, and the other playing its first season of varsity football.
 One other school changed conferences within FCS after the 2024 season.
 Two others left FCS for the Football Bowl Subdivision.